How high of a priority is print security protection at your business?

-Not only were these documents sickeningly offensive—they also didn't do any favors to the image of both the students and the universities' themselves.
+Not only were these documents sickeningly offensive—but they also didn't do any favors to the image of both the students and the universities themselves.
 Soon, authorities, administrators, and IT teams were scrambling to stop the havoc and play PR defense.

 They were also left to wonder—did their school actually have serious intolerant undercurrents that were mostly hidden until now?
 Or, is there a tech-savvy hacker with a desire for revenge against higher education?

 The hacker who claimed ultimately responsibility used colleges to spread his hateful messages simply because they were the most vulnerable and easy to hack.
 Since many college printers are publicly accessible, they were easy sitting ducks.

 Easily accessible printers are convenient, but at what cost?

 That's why IT needs to secure all devices well before a user decides to hit ctrl+P. Sensitive information should only be sent to a printer over an encrypted wireless network.
 Also, since some printers save digital copies of anything you’ve printed, scanned, or faxed on its hard drive, hackers can often access those documents as well.

-Scare #2: 134 Million Credit & Debit cards Exposed by Spyware
+Scare #2: Millions of Credit Cards Exposed by Spyware